awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/sagemaker-edge-manager-component.md

 Default: `3072`

 `FolderPrefix`
 \(Optional\) The name of the folder to which the agent writes the captured data\.
-If you set `CaptureDataDestination` to `Disk`, the agent creates the folder in the component's work directory\.
+If you set `CaptureDataDestination` to `Disk`, the agent creates the folder in the directory that is specified by `CaptureDataDiskPath`\.
 If you set `CaptureDataDestination` to `Cloud`, or if you set `CaptureDataPeriodicUpload` to `true`, the agent creates the folder in your S3 bucket\.
 Default: `sme-capture`

+`CaptureDataDiskPath`
+This feature is available in v1\.1\.0 and later versions of the SageMaker Edge Manager component\.
+\(Optional\) The path to the folder to which the agent creates the captured data folder\.
+If you set `CaptureDataDestination` to `Disk`, the agent creates the captured data folder in this directory\.
+If you don't specify this value, the agent creates the captured data folder in the component's work directory\.
+Use the `FolderPrefix` parameter to specify the name of the captured data folder\.
+Default: `/greengrass/v2/work/aws.greengrass.SageMakerEdgeManager/capture`

 `SagemakerEdgeLogVerbose`
 \(Optional\) String value that specifies whether to enable debug logging\.
 Supported values are `true` and `false`\.